 Having just been on a Shakespeare fact-finding mission in Stratford upon Avon, one name that kept on cropping up was that of Stanley Wells…. so we thought we’d write a post on how Stanley Wells fits into the worlds of Shakespeare and Stratford.

-If you head to Stratford upon Avon to visit the many places associated with William Shakespeare, at some point you’ll likely hear a Shakespeare Birthplace Trust guide mention Stanley Wells, proudly referring to him as “our Shakespeare expert”.
+If you head to Stratford upon Avon to experience one of the many England places associated with William Shakespeare, at some point you’ll likely hear a Shakespeare Birthplace Trust guide mention Stanley Wells, proudly referring to him as “our Shakespeare expert”.
 Stanley Wells, a denizen of Stratford, had a lifelong career as a Shakespeare scholar, and administrator and adviser in the Shakespeare Birthplace Trust.
 Retired now from his Trust responsibilities, he continues his robust scholarly exploration of Shakespeare and Shakespeare matters and retains his connection with the Birthplace through various honorary titles.

 Sir Stanley Wells, knighted for services to scholarship by the Queen in 2016, is certainly one of the world’s greatest authorities on the works and life of Shakespeare.
 He is honorary President of The Shakespeare Birthplace, Emeritus Professor of Shakespeare Studies of the University of Birmingham, and Honorary Emeritus Governor of the Royal Shakespeare Theatre.
 He was the editor of the annual Shakespeare Survey for twenty years and writes for several publications.
 He is general editor, with Gary Taylor, of The Complete Oxford Shakespeare.